PrantoDas/Postaro/README.md

 ## Learning Focus

-The development of this application centered around exploring and implementing various JavaScript features, including:
+The development of this application centered around exploring and implementing various JavaScript features to ensure a rich user experience and efficient code structure:

 - **Template Literals**: Dynamically generating HTML content for user posts and comments.
 - **Class Syntax**: Utilizing modern JavaScript classes for creating user, post, and comment entities.